The database of gravestone inscriptions

 If the person was buried after registration took place, this grave and other recent additions will be included when the whole cemetery is updated.

 How often is the database updated?

-Not oftener than once a year.
-Our aim is to update the database for each cemetery every 5 years.
+The database is updated as a continues process.
+Our aim is to perform a main update for each cemetery once a year.
 But our first priority is to complete the cemeteries which haven’t been registered yet.